bgoldman/equio/README.md

 Investors should independently verify the sub-contract bytecode / opcode matches the expected code using something like https://etherscan.io/verifyContract

-Note: this is not implemented as it may be insecure.

-`Investors should call the verifyPassword method to ensure they have kill-permissions over the contract.`

 Investments must be made with an amount over 1 finney.
 Amounts less than this will trigger a withdrawal.

 Anyone with the password can call the kill switch.